- 11 Jul 2023

 - Location ID

-Here is the sample Python post-processing script for customizing metadata values:
+Here is the sample script:

 def run(self):